Comparisons

 For HCP users who have tried to build dispatch automation through Zapier, the difference is reliability.
 Zapier workflows break when APIs change, when rate limits are hit, or when field mappings drift.
 A native integration maintained by Dispatcher’s engineering team doesn’t have those failure modes.

-ROI Math for HouseCall Pro Shops
+ROI Math for HouseCall Pro Businesses

 The revenue math is the same regardless of FSM platform, because the missed-call problem is universal across contractors.